 Can Help You

-In Oklahoma City, we operate peer-run drop-in centers that offer a family and supportive atmosphere for adults experiencing the challenges of homelessness and mental illness.
+In Oklahoma City, we operate a peer-run drop-in center that offers a family and supportive atmosphere for adults experiencing the challenges of homelessness and mental illness.

 All staff members have experienced the difficulties of living with a mental illness in their own lives, giving them the ability to truly empathize with participants.

 Services are nonclinical and voluntary.
 We empower participants to pursue their own recovery to rebuild their lives through participant-run programs and the friendship, support, and understanding of peers.

 A peer-run drop-in center operates from a “no wrong door” philosophy.
 Anyone 18 or older who comes through the door can participate as long as they are sober and respectful of others.
 A drop-in center is a place where participants can socialize, relax and participate in their own growth and development.
 We help those we serve become more socially active and effectively progress on their road to recovery while building strong and supportive relationships within their communities.

 A drop-in center is a place where participants can socialize, relax and participate in their own growth and development.
 We help people we serve become more socially active and effectively progress on their road to recovery while building strong and supportive relationships within their communities.